SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/nginx.md

 ### For logs collection

 Configure the Nginx access and error log files:
-1. Configure the logging of access logs and error logs via the instructions described in their [documentation](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/).
+1. Configure the logging of access logs and error logs by following the instructions in their [documentation](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/).
 1. Locate your local `nginx.conf` configuration file in the Nginx directory.
 After determining the location of the conf file, modify the `nginx.conf` configuration file logging parameters if required.
    * For access logs, the following directive is to be noted:
       - **Setting Up the Access Log**.
 Access log file path and format (standard common and combined).